Project

 * Seikan Tunnel

-Because this tunnel is positioned as part of an international highway project, the most desirable driving method is for automobiles to be able to drive themselves.
+Since this tunnel is positioned as part of an international highway project, the most desirable mode of transport is for vehicles to be able to travel under their own power.
 Therefore, this must be considered first.
-Many automobile tunnels have been built in Japan to date, but the size standards for these tunnels have now been largely finalized, as shown in Figure 1.
-When traffic demand is below 10,000 vehicles per day, a single lane will be used for both inbound and outbound traffic.
-When traffic demand increases, another identical tunnel will be added, with two lanes in each direction.
-Furthermore, because this
+Many automobile tunnels have been built in Japan to date, and their size hasnow largely been standardized,as shown in Figure 1.
+When the transport demand is less than 10,000 vehicles per day, it will be a single lane in each direction, and this one tunnel will be used for both directions.
+When the transport demand increases, another tunnel of the same type will be added and used as a two-lane tunnel in each direction.

-is an undersea tunnel, pilot tunnels and service tunnels will be required.
-Based on the example of the Seikan Tunnel, it is likely that these will be constructed in the layout shown in Figure 2.
-Pilot tunnels and service tunnels will be used for ventilation and pipelines even after the tunnel opens, as well as for maintenance work.
-Regarding the Japan-Korea Tunnel, joint management of facilities such as optical fiber cables, superconducting electricity transport facilities, natural gas supply facilities, and drinking water transport in the face of future global warming issues is also considered.
+Also, since it is an underwater tunnel, it is necessary to provide an advance pilot tunnel and a work tunnel.Judging from the example of the Seikan Tunnel,it is likely that they will be constructed in the arrangement shown in Figure 2.
+The advance pilot tunnel and work tunnel will be used for ventilation or pipelines even after the tunnel opens, and will also be used for maintenance work.
+In the case of the Japan-Korea Tunnel, joint management of various facilities such as optical communication cables, superconducting power transport facilities, natural gas supply facilities, and drinking water transport facilities in response to future global warming can be considered in order to address future communication and energy issues.

 * Honshu-Shikoku Bridge

 However, the biggest problem in this case is ventilation.
-Because automobiles emit exhaust fumes, long tunnels require large-scale ventilation equipment. shows the ventilation equipment for the Kan'etsu Tunnel, built by the Japan Highway Public Corporation the ventilation equipment for
+Since automobiles emit exhaust fumes, long tunnels require large ventilation systems.Figure 3 shows the ventilation system in the Kan-etsu Tunnel constructed by the Japan Highway Public Corporation, and it is a considerably large system (for reference,the Eurotunnelandthe Tokyo Bay Aqua-Lineare also shown).

-the Eurotunnel and the Tokyo Bay Crossing Highway This ventilation system uses a vertical shaft ventilation system, which is slightly less expensive to build than a horizontal system.
+This ventilation system uses a vertical shaft supply and exhaust system, which is slightly less expensive to construct than a horizontal flow system.

-However, the Japan-Korea Tunnel is several dozen times longer than the above-mentioned tunnels, so the ventilation equipment costs would be extremely high.
-Another crucial disadvantage is that, because it is an undersea tunnel, no vertical shafts or inclined shafts can be built.
-The total ventilation volume required varies depending on traffic volume, but 1,000–2,000 m3/s is required.
-In land tunnels, vertical shafts are installed every 1–2 km to supply and exhaust air from above ground.
-Assuming a total length 20 times that of the Kan'etsu Tunnel and three times the fan horsepower per unit length, the electricity costs alone would reach more than 10 billion yen per year, making this an unrealistic plan.
+However, in the case of the Japan-Korea Tunnel, the length will be several tens of times that of the above tunnel, so the cost of the ventilation system will be extremely large.
+Furthermore, a critical disadvantage is that, because it is an underwater tunnel, vertical shafts and inclined shafts cannot be constructed.
+The total ventilation volume varies depending on the traffic volume, but 1,000 to 2,000 m³/s is required, and in land tunnels, the tunnel is divided into sections of 1 to 2 km, and vertical shafts are installed to supply and exhaust air from the surface.
+If we estimate that the total length is 20 times that of the Kan-etsu Tunnel and the blower horsepower per unit length is three times greater, the electricity costs alone would reach more than 10 billion yen per year, making it clear that this is an unrealistic plan.

 Driving method in the tunnel